I used to be in so much emotional pain.

 The idea of taking responsibly for all of my life made no sense to me.
 I didn’t know what I was supposed to do.

-I looked in the mirror and got real honest.
-Honestly real.
-I found the courage to own everything and admit that I:
+I looked in the mirror, got honestly real, and found the courage to own everything by acknowledging that I:

 - stayed in the relationship long after I knew I should have bounced, because it was cheaper and easier.